kkmarv/IOTA-Digital-Student-ID/keeper/docs/rest-api.md

 #### On success <!-- omit in toc -->

-> A JWT containing the username.
+> Returns a JWT containing the current username.

 ```json
 {